ansible/workshops/exercises/ansible_security/README.md

 - the first exercise takes roughly one hour
 - the second exercise takes roughly two hours

-If your experience is different in schedulung those workshops, please let us know and fill an issue.
+If your experience is different in scheduling those workshops, please let us know and fill an issue.

 ## Lab Diagram